• Skip to primary navigation

 • 3 tablespoons olive oil

-• 14 garlic cloves divided, some will be used whole
+• 14 garlic cloves peeled, divided, most will be used whole

-• 4 pounds whole boneless pork loin patted dry, at room temperature
+• 4 pound whole boneless pork loin patted dry, at room temperature

 • 2 tablespoons fresh rosemary minced, divided, snip with scissors

-• 16 dried apricots or similar amount of your favorite dried fruit
+• 16 dried apricots or similar amount of your favorite dried fruit, cut into ½-inch pieces

 • 6 tablespoons apple jelly divided

-• ½ cups port wine or white rum
+• ½ cup white rum or port wine

 • 2 teaspoons cornstarch